 - More affordable: Was introduced into a lower priced category (64 percent cheaper at launch).

 - More modern: Reflects 2 years and 4 months of technical progress since the 6D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the 750D is the clear winner of the contest (13 : 9 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 750D emerges as the winner of the match-up (12 : 10 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.